Why prevention starts with personalization.

 Both of these runners may have identical running injuries, but Runner A’s injury is from a training load error and Runner B’s injury is from a mobility limitation.
 If you find yourself asking what can you do to prevent running injuries, the answer is to start with personalization.
 Whether you are looking to treat or prevent running injuries, finding the underlying cause of the injury is the key to success.

 RunDNA has created a systematic approach to assessing runners that has proven results amongst all levels of runners.
-In this article we are going to introduce the RunDNA way and the knowledge, tools, and tech that can be used to prevent running injuries and stay out of the Infinite Injury Loop many runners fall into.
+In this article we are going to introduce the RunDNA way and the knowledge, gait analysis tools, and tech that can be used to prevent running injuries and stay out of the Infinite Injury Loop many runners fall into.

 Become a Running Expert